 Baked potatoes in the oven are a wondrous things.
-Crispy outside with a soft, fluffy inside.
+Fluffy potatoes with a nice crispy skin.
 When cut open they are a blank canvas waiting to be painted with anything from a sprinkle of salt to leftover pulled pork.

 Jacket potatoes is another common term for a baked potato.
 They are typically served “loaded” which means topped with butter, sour cream, bacon and chives.
 Some places would also argue this means cheese too.

-They are versatile and pair with nearly any entrée.
+A basic baked potato is a simple side dish that pairs with nearly any dinner recipe.
 I can make them ahead of time, seeing they take a while, and reheat in the oven for perfectly crispy skin all over again when I am ready to serve.
+Store leftover potatoes in an airtight container for up to a week.

 PRO TIP: Don’t be afraid to eat potato skins.
 There are tons of nutrients there!